RobertTalbert/discretecs/activities/module1/module1-planning.md

 - Review and QA over pre-class
 - Conceptual polling questions
-  - Review from Day 1
+  - Review from Day 1 (What are the decimal values of 0111 and 0011)
-  - What is the sum of 111 and 011?
+  - What is the sum of 0111 and 0011?
+  - What is -3 written using 2's complement?
   - The difference?
   - The product?
   - The quotient and remainder?